pacroy/bookstack-backup/README.md

 bash -e <(curl -s https://raw.githubusercontent.com/pacroy/bookstack-backup/main/restore.sh)
 ```

-## GitHub Actions Usage
+## GitHub Actions Usages

-### GitHub Actions Usage - Prerequisites
+### GitHub Actions Prerequisites

 1. Create AzureAD application, if you don't already have one.
 2. Grant the application so it can access storage account.
 3. [Configure OIDC federated credential](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux) in your application to allow GitHub Actions to acess your Azure environment.
 4. Fork or clone this repository into yours.

+### Backup Usage

-5. Go to your repository settings and create a new environment `production`.
+1. Go to your repository settings and create a new environment `production`.
-6. Add the following environment secrets:
+2. Add the following environment secrets:

 | Name                  | Description                                                       |
 | --------------------- | ----------------------------------------------------------------- |